megaeriv/Advanced-Data-Analytics--SQL/README.md

 - It helps to understand the correlation between two measure

 ### 6. Reporting 📝
-- All inisghts gotten is documented together for viewing
+- All inisghts gotten is documented together for viewing into
+  + Customer Reporting
+  + Product Reporting